rokath/trice/docs/CommandLine.md

 - `[-src dirname -src filename ...]` Scan all files in dirname and also filename.
 This is a multi parameter.

 ###  `trice v|version [-lg|logfile off|filename]`
 Show trice version.
-To log version information in a file use -lf filename.
+To log version information in a file use -lg filename.
 Default is off.
 This can be useful for automatic logging.

 ### `trice s|scan`
 Scan for available COMports.